nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 	- Can you tell me anything about Sunry?
 	- Are you saying someone your age couldn't overpower a woman?
 	- **Your husband might not be so innocent, Elora.**
-- Go back to central -> to Ebon -> Alone
+- Go back to West Central -> transit to Ebon
 - Jolee (2/8)
 	- You mentioned something about your 'adventuring days'?
 	- So you weren't an adventurer?